tobyshooters/CS_Store/README.md

    in pixel width.
 To add a small comment, zoom-in to the context it concerns.
 4. Audio as region: Sound files are played when visible in the canvas.
 Drop a file in to function as a soundtrack for a region of space.
+5. Export to an .html with image files in a zip.

 ### Installation
 1. Make sure you have the packages in `requirements.txt` installed